stummjr/doc.scrapinghub.com/shub.rst

       Scrapinghub command-line client

     Options:
+      --version  Show the version and exit.
       --help     Show this message and exit.

     Commands:
-      deploy       Deploy Scrapy project to Scrapy Cloud deploy-egg   Build and deploy egg from source deploy-reqs  Build and deploy eggs from requirements.txt fetch-eggs   Download a project's eggs from the Scrapy... login        add Scrapinghug API key into the netrc file logout       remove Scrapinghug API key from the netrc... version      Show shub version
+      deploy       Deploy Scrapy project to Scrapy Cloud deploy-egg   Build and deploy egg from source deploy-reqs  Build and deploy eggs from requirements.txt fetch-eggs   Download a project's eggs from the Scrapy... items        Get items of a given job on Scrapy Cloud log          Get log of a given job on Scrapy Cloud login        add Scrapinghug API key into the netrc file logout       remove Scrapinghug API key from the netrc... requests     Get requests made for a given job on Scrapy... schedule     Schedule a spider to run on Scrapy Cloud version      Show shub version
 ..
 END_SHUB_USAGE